 IDE (Integrated Development Environment) is the tool you use to develop your Selenium test cases.
 It’s an easy-to-use Chrome and Firefox extension and is generally the most efficient way to develop test cases.
 It records the users’ actions in the browser for you, using existing Selenium commands, with parameters defined by the context of that element.
 This is not only a time-saver but also an excellent way of learning Selenium script syntax.

-Soon after the development of WebDriver tests, you may face a need of running your tests on multiple browser and operating system combinations.
-This is where Grid comes to the rescue.
+After the development of the WebDriver tests, you may face the need of running your tests on multiple browser and operating system combinations.
+This is where Grid comes into the picture.